Cambridge Analytica's effectiveness called into question despite alleged Facebook data harvesting

 Cambridge Analytica has rejected Wylie's assertions, and a spokesman for the firm said he is engaged in "a malicious attempt to hurt the company."

-The Trump campaign and Cambridge Analytica actually had an underwhelming digital operation, said Jessica Baldwin-Phillipi, an associate professor at Fordham University who has studied the digital efforts of political campaigns.
+The Trump campaign and Cambridge Analytica actually had an underwhelming digital operation, said Jessica Baldwin-Philippi, an assistant professor at Fordham University who has studied the digital efforts of political campaigns.

 "The idea that they had a robust data campaign is just not true," she said.
 "They were doing very best practice stuff on the Facebook side, but they weren't doing this universally.
 It wasn't deep or robust."

-Note: CORRECTION (March 21, 2018, 12:25 a.m.
-ET): A previous version of this article misspelled the last name of an assistant professor at Fordham University.
-She is Jessica Baldwin-Philippi, not Baldwin-Phillipi.